ligato/docs/docs/plugins/linux-plugins.md

 etcdctl del /vnf-agent/vpp1/config/linux/l3/v2/arp/veth1/130.0.0.1
 ```

-**2. Using REST:**
+**REST**

-REST currently supports only the retrieval of the existing configuration.
-The following command can be used to read all ARP entries via cURL:
+REST supports the retrieval of the existing configuration.
+REST cannot be used to add, modify or delete configuration data.

+Use this cURL command to read all Linux ARP entries:

 ```bash
 curl -X GET http://localhost:9191/dump/linux/v2/arps
 ```

-**3. Using GRPC:**
+**GRPC**

 Prepare the Linux ARP data:
 ```go